Discover the best rental property management software on the market, whether your portfolio is residential, commercial, big, or small.

 The platform offers an easy-to-use mobile portal and takes pride in its award-winning customer support and valuable analytic tools that provide essential insights to gain a deeper understanding of your rental business performance.

-Best for property managers overseeing large portfolios and HOAs.
+Best for property managers overseeing mid-to-large portfolios and HOAs.

 Buildium offers three pricing tiers.
-Their Essential plan starts at $55 per month and has optional extras that you can pay for.
-Their Growth plan starts at $174 per month.
-And their Premium plan starts at $365 per month.
-Pricing scales as you add more units.
+Their Essential plan starts at $62 per month and has optional extras that you can pay for.
+Their Growth plan starts at $192 per month.
+And their Premium plan starts at $400 per month.
+Pricing scales as you add more units, and transaction, e-signature, and setup fees can add to the headline price.

 Pros: Online rent collection, extensive training materials, customer support, good for larger teams.